-6. Role of Attorney ad Litem, Guardian ad Litem, or Volunteer Advocate other than DFPS shall assist the young adult as necessary to ensure that the young adult receives appropriate services.
-Tex.
-Fam.
-Code § 263.606.
+6. Role of Attorney ad Litem, Guardian ad Litem, or Volunteer Advocate

 A court with extended jurisdiction may continue or renew the appointment of an attorney ad litem, guardian ad litem, or volunteer advocate for the young adult to assist in accessing services the young adult is entitled to receive.
 Tex.
 Fam.
 Code § 263.605.